Is a Balance Transfer the Right Strategy for You?

 For anyone struggling with a significant amount of credit card debt, a balance transfer may seem like an appealing option.
-Lately creditors have been trying to make this option even more appealing.
-As reported in Forbes, creditors are beginning to target new customers through enticing balance transfer offers, including 0 percent introductory APRs, no annual fees, and (most importantly) no balance transfer fees.
+Creditors are often more than willing to offer new customers perks like 0% introductory APRs, no annual fees, and (most importantly) no balance transfer fees to get them to shift their balances to a new card.

 If fees and interest charges are a barrier to repaying your credit card debt, these offers probably sound pretty good.
 So should you consider transferring all of your credit debt to a new account?
-Here are the three major questions you need to ask yourself before you bank on a balance transfer:
+The answer is...maybe?

 Creditors don't offer balance transfers and new cards loaded with perks because they think you're swell.
 They're trying to make money.
 And no matter how enticing the offer may seem, it's always a calculated bet on the part of the lender.
 In between the fees and the interest charges, they're going to get their money, more likely than not.